Lifecycle

 Tip

-Each process runs independently without interference, which means each process maintains its own resources, variables, class instances, etc. This is reflected in each process having its own database connection, and some singletons being initialized once for each process, leading to multiple initializations across processes.
+Each process is independent and does not interfere with others, which means that each process maintains its own resources, variables, and class instances, etc. This is reflected in that each process has its own database connection, and certain singletons are initialized once per process, resulting in multiple initializations across multiple processes.

 Request Lifecycle